LaurentZuijdwijk/react-use-data-stream-hook/README.md

 # Data streamer framework

-Easy to create service layer for React applications.
+Easy to create service layer and data streaming for React applications.

 Here is an example service layer to retrieve and add todos.

 ```javascript